nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Deciding the main data structure, ArrayList or Dictionary:

 Option 1 (Final choice): Using an ArrayList
-* Pros: Able to access a staff information given the unique key and allows for more flexibility in the methods used.
+* Pros: Flexibility in accessing the information in Staff objects.
 * Cons: Slow accessing of items when searching for information in ArrayList compared to Dictionary.

 Option 2 : Using a Dictionary
-* Pros: Able utilise the key function of dictionary to locate items quickly.
+* Pros: Able to utilise the key function of dictionary to locate items quickly.
 * Cons: Multiple items to be stored for 1 single key in the dictionary.
 * Cons: Listing all information might be rather troublesome.